Panzerschrek/U-00DC-Sprache/source/docs/en/standard_library.rst

 Standard library
 ================

-Ü has (for now) small but useful standard library, containing useful helpers and container classes.
+Ü has (for now) small but useful standard library, containing helpers and container classes.
 This standard library is named *ustlib*.

 This document briefly describes contents of the standard library (without details).